WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/weekly-planning-sessions.md

 ### Date 08 August 2023

 * Review Autistica report
+* Get platform running on local computer
 * Work on copy for platform
-* Draft presentation for Autistica webinar
 * Create schedule for user testing sessions
+* Draft presentation for Autistica webinar: check with susanna & james if they are interested in it

 ### Date 27 July 2023